RadArcadeKid/CoffeeGhostGame/Process/README.md

       * Blue is bipolar, lashes out, but is methodical

 #### Backstory
-Our coffee ghosts worked at a coffee shop (Roasted Soul) together which burned down.
+Our coffee ghosts work at a coffee shop (known as *Roasted Soul*) together which burned down.
 They must work together to make coffee in the afterlife.
 * Blue - this bipolar ghost must get angry/sad before he can heatup/cool down machines (because they can possess).
 A great cook but hates dealing with people.
-Very introverted, isn't great at expressing himself without outbursting, coffee is the only thing that can calm him down.
+Very introverted, isn't great at expressing himself without outbursting, coffee is the only thing that can calm him down. *(Maybe he'll upset a customer if he goes through them?)*

 * Misty - the more level-headed one, smart, and can fix various coffee-making appliances, but she's a terrible cook.
-Can't make coffee, exceptional at customer service.
+Usually always smiling.
+Can't make coffee, but exceptional at customer service and repairs.
 Much better at dealing with people and staying postiive.

 Even in death, their dream as friends was to open a coffee shop together.
-But while they were living, they bought a dingy coffee shop which fell down on them!!
-Now, they decided to fulfil their dream in the afterlife, each playing to their own unique skills.
-They're quite happy and work together as a pair.
-This coffee shop is a temporary purgatory - they're serving coffee to newly dead people (customers) so they can chill out and drink coffee while they wait for the afterlife.
+But while they were living, they bought a dingy coffee shop which burned down!!
+Now, they decided to fulfil their dream in the afterlife, each playing to their own unique skills and working together to serve customers.
+They're quite happy and well work together as a pair.
+This coffee shop is a temporary purgatory - their customers are newly dead people who can chill out and drink coffee while they wait for the afterlife.

 ---